prestonbridgers/bitonic_sort/mpi/README.md

         -- The sliceArray will be the chunch of data each array works on sorting

     -- Currently working on process 0 sending all of the other processes there chunck of data

+-- Jun 20 in class hours --

+2:00 - 4:00

+-- Got Process 0 sending the dataset to the other processes -- Working on the sorting alforithm now
+-- Implemented the sequential sort, when bitonic works I will be able to compare the difforence between the two